StanislavGo/crud-api-node.js/README.md

 # crud-api-node.js
 implementation of CRUD API using in-memory database underneath.
-1. Clone this repository.
+1. Clone this repository
-2. Open your VS code and go to crud-api-node.js folder.
+2. Open your VS code and go to crud-api-node.js folder
+3. Change the branch using git checkout crud-api
-3. Install all dependences using: npm install
+4. Install all dependences using: npm install
-4. Start the program by writing npm start in console.
+5. Start the program by writing npm start in console

 Then you can POST new user.
 Forward next steps to do it:
 1. You just need to start app using npm start method, and go to the Postman.